-14. If you want to, cover inside mailbox with black construction paper.
+14. If you want to, cover inside mailbox with black or blue construction paper.
 This will give your mailbox a more realistic look.

 16. Poke holes through the extra small pieces at the bottom of the mailbox door and poke matching holes on both sides of the bottom of the mailbox.
 Place your door against the mailbox opening so the holes match up and push your brass plated fastener through the holes from the outside to the inside of the mailbox.
 Bend the fasteners arms outward so the door is tight to the mailbox.
 Make sure you can open and close the mailbox door without force.